DavidDouglass1/Azure-Honeynet-SOC/README.md

 <b>Before Hardening Measures and Security Controls:</b>

 - In the "BEFORE" stage of the project, all resources were initially deployed with public exposure to the internet.
-This setup was intentionally insecure to attract potential cyber attackers and observe their tactics.
+This setup was intentionally unsecure to attract potential cyber attackers and observe their tactics.
 The Virtual Machines had both their Network Security Groups (NSGs) and built-in firewalls wide open, allowing unrestricted access from any source.
 Additionally, all other resources, such as storage accounts and databases, were deployed with public endpoints visible to the internet, without utilizing any Private Endpoints for added security.

 ## Architecture After Implementing Hardening Measures and Security Controls
 ![Architecture Diagram](https://i.imgur.com/aeqOCFN.png)